Teaching the science of swimming since 2003!

 -- Short axis stroke development (breaststroke and butterfly)

-Students who are finished with this level will generally be able to swim 15-25 meters of all four competitive strokes and be well-prepared for the Penguins Swim Team, or any local amateur swim team.
+-- Students who are finished with this level will generally be able to swim 25-50 meters of freestyle and backstroke, and 15-25 meters of breaststroke and butterfly, and be well-prepared for any local amateur or summer league swim team.

 For students who are ready to learn formal competitive strokes